2025–26 New Mexico State Aggies women's basketball team

-The 2025-26 New Mexico State Aggies women's basketball team will represent New Mexico State University during the 2025-26 NCAA Division I women's basketball season.
-The Aggies, who are led by fourth-year head coach Jody Adams, playing their home games at the Pan American Center in Las Cruces, New Mexico, as third-year members of Conference USA (C-USA).
+The 2025–26 New Mexico State Aggies women's basketball team represents New Mexico State University during the 2025–26 NCAA Division I women's basketball season.
+The Aggies, led by fourth-year head coach Jody Adams, play their home games at the Pan American Center in Las Cruces, New Mexico, as third-year members of Conference USA.

 Previous season

-The Aggies finished the 2024–25 season 18-16, 10-8 in C-USA play, to finish in a tie for fourth place.
-As the 4th seed in the Conference USA Tournament, they would lose to 5th seed Louisiana Tech in the Quarterfinals.
+The Aggies finished the 2024–25 season 18–16, 10–8 in C-USA play, to finish in fourth place.
+They were defeated by Louisiana Tech in the quarterfinals of the C-USA tournament.
+They received an at-large bid to the WNIT, where they would defeat Pacific in the first round, before falling to North Dakota State in the second round.

+Preseason

+On October 9, 2025, Conference USA released their preseason poll.
+New Mexico State was picked to finish tenth in the conference.